karinlag/submit_ena/submitreads.md

 </PROJECT_SET>
 ```

+To create the study file using the PHE scripts, you will need the abstract file mentioned above.
+The command asks for a REFNAME, which is the same as the project alias.
+Note, the PHE scripts produces a file containing STUDY instead of PROJECT, this is ok.

 #### The sample file

 This file describes the sample(s) in your read set.
 This file can contain many sample entries in one file.
 This is done by having multiple SAMPLE sections in the file.
 One SAMPLE section begins with the "<SAMPLE...>" tag, and ends with the "</SAMPLE...>" tag.

 Some values need to be specified here (per sample):
 - Sample alias - a specific tag for this sample.
 Will be used by other entries.
-- Center name - the name of the institution sequencing/submitting the reads
+- Center name - the name of the institution sequencing/submitting the reads (should be the same as above)
 - Title - Name for the sample
 - Taxon id - NCBI taxonomic identifier for the sample